abhishekarya1/stable-diffusion-demo/README.md

 Peak memory usage: 7854 MiB / 8192 MiB / 95.871%

-The cyberpunk one (Prompt#4) was an outlier, it took 330.05s total (82.51s per image).
+The steampunk one (Prompt#4) was an outlier, it took 330.05s total (82.51s per image).

 ## References
 [^1]: https://huggingface.co/CompVis